-The total population estimate for the U.S. coast south of the Canadian border (Figure 1) for 2003 was 22,200 (95% Confidence Interval 18,100-26,400) birds (on any single day) (Miller et al. 2006).
-Atsea monitoring from 2000-2003 observed the highest densities of marbled murrelets along the Oregon and northernmost California coasts and lowest along the California coast from the Humboldt-Mendocino County line to just south of San Francisco Bay (Miller et al. 2006).
-As reported in the 10year report (Miller et al. 2006), a decrease in the size of the target population over the first four years of monitoring at the 5 percent significance level was not detected.
-However, when all zones are combined, we have \geq 95% percent power of detecting a 5 percent annual decrease within a 9-year sampling period (Miller et al. 2006), but only 7 years of monitoring have been completed.
+At-sea monitoring from 2000-2003 observed the highest densities of marbled murrelets along the Oregon and northernmost California coasts and lowest along the California coast from the Humboldt-Mendocino County line to just south of San Francisco Bay (Miller et al. 2006).
+The total population estimate for the portion of the U.S. Pacific coast south of the Canadian border, as shown in Figure 1, ranged from 18,500 (95% Confidence Interval 13,400-23,700) birds on any single day in 2000 to 23,600 (95% Confidence Interval 18,300-28,900) birds on any single day in 2002 (Miller et al. 2006).
+As reported in the Northwest Forest Plan-the first 10 years (1994-2003): status and trends of populations and nesting habitat for the marbled murrelet (Miller et al. 2006), a decrease in the size of the target population over the first four years of monitoring at the 5 percent significance level was not detected.
+However, when all zones are combined, we have a 95% percent power of detecting a 5 percent annual decrease within a 9-year sampling period (Miller et al. 2006), but only 8 years of monitoring have been completed indicating that at least one more year of sampling is required to have a high probability of detecting trends.

-Here we summarize the methodology, sampling and results for the 2006 at-sea monitoring on Washington's outer coast (Cape Flattery to the south jetty of the Columbia River).
+Here we summarize the methodology, sampling and results for the 2007 at-sea monitoring on Washington's outer coast (Cape Flattery to the south jetty of the Columbia River).